Stencyl/stencylpedia/chapter-d/native-extensions.md

 #### Recap

-That wasn’t too bad, was it?
 To recap, an iOS extension effectively consists of 3 parts.

 * Haxe source that fetches **function pointers** to native code and calls them.
 * **ExternalInterface.cpp** provides those native calls and acts as the “glue” between Haxe and Objective-C.